yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 The only site that seems to a part of the better web today is Wikipedia, and users can test this by typing "Costa Rica" into the address bar, whereupon you should see a result that deep links you directly to the article on Wikipedia.

-I totally agree with Mozilla that Wikipedia is a great site, and providing a deep link to Wikipedia instead of hitting a search engine first or [bypassing a visit to Wikipedia](https://twitter.com/patrickstox/status/1103338903426207745) like Google's "Rich Results" do, feels like a much better experience.
+I totally agree with Mozilla that Wikipedia is a great site, and providing a deep link to Wikipedia instead of hitting a search engine first or [never visiting Wikipedia](https://twitter.com/patrickstox/status/1103338903426207745) feels like a much better experience.

 ### Sponsored Contextual Suggestions (Ads)
 {:.no_toc}

 The other new feature is ads.
 Mozilla works with adMarketplace to show relevant ads in response to typed queries in the address bar.
 An example of this is given on the support page - you can type "vans" into your address bar and you will see a result (clearly labeled as *Sponsored*) linking to Vans Shoes on eBay.

-Here again, I think this is a good result - I often shop on eBay, and I sometimes use the built in search engine on Firefox to search it, but sometimes I end up doing a *search* for "vans ebay", which leads me to my default search engine, and if I am lucky, a link to eBay with the correct search term shown on eBay.
+I think this is a good result - I often shop on eBay, and I sometimes use the built in search engine on Firefox to search eBay.

+Other times though, I start off doing a search for "vans ebay" using my default search engine - if I am lucky, my default search engine will have a result with a deep link to eBay with the correct search term.
 I know that is a little like the people who type "google" into Chrome's address bar to navigate to google.com to continue their search - but Mozilla has understood something that Google learned a long time ago - just because it is possible doesn't mean it is *easy* - and you can monetize making it easier.

 ## What Went Wrong?